An aspiring Nelson actress is seeing stars after winning a scholarship that will slot her into a New York drama school next year.

 She came back with a silver medal, a bronze medal, an industry award and the US$10,000 per annum scholarship.

-Mr Peters said she fundraised and worked part-time to help pay for her trip to Los Angeles and it was “wonderful” that it had paid off.
+Steve Peters said his daughter fundraised and worked part-time to help pay for her trip to Los Angeles and it was “wonderful” that it had paid off.

 “Luck is where preparation meets opportunity and she has been working towards this for ages,” he said.